Dasonk/future3.0/README.md

 ==========

 The `future3.0` package is a convenience package for those stuck with R versions lower than 2.15 but want the functions introduced in 3.0.
 If you are using a version of R that is older than 3.0 you would probably want to install the other 'future' packages as well to get the functions provided in those releases of R as well.

+This package is incomplete at the moment and not all functions that will be introduced have been ported.

 ## Installation